Bruno-Fernandes-37/Bruno-Fernandes-37/README.md

 - 👋 Hi, I’m @Bruno-Fernandes-37
-- 👀 I’m interested in ...le developpement web
+- 👀 I’m interested in ... web development.
-- 🌱 I’m currently learning ...les bases du dev
+- 🌱 I’m currently learning ...
+React, TS, Docker...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any project that can give me experience and further learning.
 - 📫 How to reach me ...bruno.fernandes3789@gmail.com

 <!---